Tulon/WineBar/README.md

 A Wine prefix manager for Linux with explicit support for Apple silicon Macs (think Asahi Linux).

-It should work on regular x86_64 Linux systems as well.
+It works on regular x86_64 Linux systems as well, though this configuration receives less testing.
 Support for generic non-Apple arm64 systems is currently missing, though it shouldn't be hard to add - PRs are welcome!

 This project is mainly written in Dart / Flutter, with some C and C++ code for auxilliary tools.

-The project was inspired by another project written in Flutter / Dart called [Wine Prefix Manager](https://github.com/CrownParkComputing/wine_prefix_manager), though Wine Bar doesn't share any code with it.
+The project was inspired by another project written in Flutter / Dart called [Wine Prefix Manager](https://github.com/CrownParkComputing/wine_prefix_manager), though no code from that project was used in this one.

 Why have I created something from scratch rather than contribute to the above mentioned project?
 I had two goals: